 Your groups may vary, but if

-lxd is absent you can add yourself to the
+lxd is absent you can refresh your groups with:

 Secondly, LXD includes an interactive initialisation which includes setting up a ZFS pool and appropriate networking for your LXD containers.
 To start this process, enter: